ExtravaganzaTeam/KATAS-2023/current/architecture/README.md

 Any traffic from the internet will go through a firewall to access the web server in the DMZ.
 Any traffic from the DMZ must also go through a firewall to access the internal network.
 This can be the same firewall with a separate interface and access control list, however, it could be two physically separate firewalls.

-Communication to File server and E-mail System pass through its own dedicated load balancers not shown on the diagram.
+Communication to File server and E-mail System pass through its own dedicated load balancers not shown on the diagram because both components come from external vendors.

 ![Network Secirity Context](https://github.com/ExtravaganzaTeam/KATAS-2023/blob/main/current/architecture/network_security_context.png "a title")